allthingstalk/arduino-wifi-sdk/README.md

 - `payload.reset()` clears the message queue, so you’re sure what you’re about to send is the only thing that’s going to be sent.
 - `payload.set("asset_name", value)` adds a message to queue.
-	You can add as many messages (payloads) as you like, before actually sending them to AllThingsTalk.
+	You can add as many messages (payloads) as you like before actually sending them to AllThingsTalk.
     -  `asset_name` is the name of asset on your AllThingsTalk Maker.
        This argument is of type `char*`, in case you’re defining it as a variable.
     -  `value` is the data you want to send.
 It can be of any type.